 Hard drives from manufacturers are designated as consumer-facing and NAS-oriented.
 Western Digital’s Red line of NAS hard drives boasts incredible reliability.

-The WD60EFRX clocked in a 4.6 percent annualized failure rate, with the WD40EFRX sliding in at 1.9 percent.
-The WE30EFRX achieved a 1.21 percent failure rate.
-In my home server, I’m using a Western Digital drive.
-Although it’s a consumer-grade hard drive, not the Red line, it’s been high performing, and I run my media server 24/7.
+The WD60EFRX 6TB hard drive clocked in a 2.76 percent annualized failure rate, with the WD40EFRX sliding in at 0.0 percent.
+The WE30EFRX achieved a 0.0 percent annualized failure rate.
+In my home server, I originally used a Western Digital drive until I upgraded for more space.
+Although it was a consumer-grade hard drive, not the Red line, it remained high-performing in an always-on environment.

-However, it’s limited to 5400 RPM.
-7200 is ideal, though even a 7200 RPM drive presents minimal performance gains over a 5400 drive.
-Especially when compared to an SSD.
+However, the WD Red NAS line is limited to 5400 RPM.
+7200 is ideal, though even a 7200 RPM drive presents minimal performance gains over a 5400 drive, and nowhere near as capable as an SSD.
+Still, the WD Red lineup ranges from 1TB to 10TB with plenty of options for a NAS-quality storage.

-Although it’s not traditionally known as a hard drive company, or computer components manufacturer for that matter, Toshiba produces a solid line of hard drives.
+Although it’s not traditionally known as a hard drive company, or computer components manufacturer for that matter, Toshiba produces a solid line of HDDs.
+Backblaze found its MD04ABA400V and MD04ABA500V drives ranking among the lowest annualized failure rates.

 Leaving Seagate out of a discussion on the most reliable hard drives would be remiss.
-Enter the enterprise-level Seagate ST8000DM002.
-This 8TB 7200 RPM hard disk features 6GB/s SATA and 12GB/s SAS interfaces.
+Enter the enterprise-level Seagate ST10000NM0086.
+This 10TB 7200 RPM hard disk features 6GB/s SATA and 12GB/s SAS interfaces.
 It’s specifically designed for 24/7 workloads of about 550TB per year.

-Whereas the WD Red line is aimed at a NAS application, the WD Black line is geared toward high performance.
+Whereas the WD Red line is aimed at NAS applications, the WD Black line is geared toward high-performance applications.
 It’s still reliable, but better suited to applications like video editing, gaming, and general use.

-If you’re not running a server, or even if you’re using this in a basic home server, the WD Black line is reliable.
+If you’re not running a server, or even if you’re using this in a basic home lab, the WD Black line is reliable.
+Price-to-performance ratios best the Red line, making this a balance of affordability and reliability.
 However, for an always-on environment, opt for WD Red hard drives.

 The Most Reliable Hard Drives Available